codelingo/docs/docs/concepts/tenets.md

 This query returns all methods with the name "myFunc".
 Note that the yield tag is still on the `method` fact - properties cannot be returned, only their parent facts.
 Also note that properties are not namespaced, as their namespace is implied from their parent fact.

-Facts with arguments are proceeded by a colon.
+Facts with arguments are preceded by a colon.

 <br />